mido/mido/README.rst

 Status
 ------

+Alpha.

-1.3 is the fourth stable release.
+2.0 will be the fifth stable release.
+Please use 1.3.x unless you want to contribute.

 This project uses `Semantic Versioning <https://semver.org>`_.